Flashback (2000 TV series): Reception

 punters can answer the questions at home.
 Clarkie'll get there.
 But I hope he doesn't get there too fast."
-The Age's Barbara Hooks says "Flashback provides pleasant diversion rather than the excitement promised."
-Errol Simper in the Australian began "If ABC television must overhaul its 6pm schedule via a quiz, then Flashback - which made its debut just a minute or two after 6pm last night - is more or less acceptable."
+Barbara Hooks of The Age wrote "Flashback provides pleasant diversion rather than the excitement promised."
+Errol Simper of The Australian wrote "If ABC television must overhaul its 6pm schedule via a quiz, then Flashback - which made its debut just a minute or two after 6pm last night - is more or less acceptable."